Aiden-Rader/CSE-Major/README.md

 - 👀 I’m interested in Software Engineering/Development, Cloud Servers, and AI Integration (specifcally using Machine Learning or DeepLearning)
       -Other interests are CAD, CNC programming, Embedded Logic/Systems, and Computer Engineering
 - 🌱 I’m currently learning Java Programming and Self-Taught Python
+      - 💖 Favorite IDE: So far my favorite would have to be Visual Studio Code!
+      - 💩 Least Favorite IDE: MATLAB...
+Self-explanitory
 - 📫 How to reach me, I am availible to contact on my school account arader6@rockets.utoledo.edu

 <!---